wultra/powerauth-crypto/docs/End-To-End-Encryption.md

 Practical implementation of ECIES encryption in PowerAuth accounts for a typical request-response cycle, since encrypting RESTful API requests and responses is the most common use-case.

 Client implementation creates an encryptor object that allows encrypting the request and decrypting the response.
-When encrypting the request, encryptor object accepts a `byte[]` and a public key (for example, `MASTER_SERVER_PUBLIC_KEY`) and produces an instance of `EciesPayload` class.
+When encrypting the request, encryptor object accepts a `byte[]` and a [temporary public key](./Temporary-Encryption-Keys.md) .
+Then, it produces an instance of `EciesPayload` class.
 After it receives an encrypted response from the server, which is essentially another instance of `EciesPayload`, it is able to use the original encryption context (the shared encryption keys) to decrypt the response.

 Server implementation creates a decryptor object that allows decrypting the original request data and encrypting the response.
-When server receives an encrypted request, essentially as an `EciesPayload` instance again, it uses a private key (for example, `MASTER_SERVER_PRIVATE_KEY`) to decrypt the original bytes and uses the encryption context to encrypt a response to the client.
+When server receives an encrypted request, essentially as an `EciesPayload` instance again, it uses a [temporary private key](./Temporary-Encryption-Keys.md) (looked up based on the temporary key ID) to decrypt the original bytes and uses the encryption context to encrypt a response to the client.

 Since the client and server use the same encryption context, the ephemeral public key needs to be only sent with the request from the client.
 Response may only contain encrypted data and MAC value.